IBM/nodejs-react-app/README.md

     </a>
 </p>

 Use the button above to deploy this same application to IBM Cloud.
-This option will create a deployment pipeline, complete with a hosted Git lab project and devops toolchain.
-You will have the option of deploying to either CloudFoundry or a Kubernetes cluster.
-[IBM Cloud DevOps](https://www.ibm.com/cloud-computing/bluemix/devops) services provides toolchains as a set of tool integrations that support development, deployment, and operations tasks inside IBM Cloud.
+This option will create a deployment pipeline, complete with a hosted Git lab project and DevOps toolchain.
+You will have the option of deploying to either Cloud Foundry or a Kubernetes cluster.
+[IBM Cloud DevOps](https://www.ibm.com/cloud/devops) services provides toolchains as a set of tool integrations that support development, deployment, and operations tasks inside IBM Cloud.

 ### Building Locally

-To get started building this application locally, you can either run the application natively or use the IBM Cloud Developer Tools for containerization and easy deployment to IBM Cloud.
+To get started building this application locally, you can either run the application natively or use the [IBM Cloud Developer Tools](https://cloud.ibm.com/docs/cli?topic=cloud-cli-getting-started) for containerization and easy deployment to IBM Cloud.

 #### Native Application Development

-- Install the latest [Node.js](https://nodejs.org/en/download/) 6+ LTS version.
+Install the latest [Node.js](https://nodejs.org/en/download/) 6+ LTS version.

 Once the Node toolchain has been installed, you can download the project dependencies with: